NeKoRoSYS/NeKoRoSYS-Arch-Dotfiles/README.md

 ## Other Dependencies (Read them to install properly)
 - Auto-stop animated wallpapers https://github.com/pvtoari/mpvpaper-stop (dependencies: cmake, cjson)
   - Used at `set-wallpaper.sh` and `check-video.sh` in `~/.config/hypr/scripts/wallpapers/` to save CPU/RAM usage.
+- The waybar was set up to use kitty, Mozilla Firefox, and dolphin.
+You can change this if you want at `~/.config/waybar/config.jsonc`.